-- Location of all existing and proposed lot lines, building envelopes and structures, fences, driveways, parking areas and roads; - Services, including stormwater management facilities and drainage systems, septic system envelopes (where applicable), public infrastructure and utility corridors; - Erosion and sediment control measures; - Grading limits and post grading contours; and, - Natural features and areas of vegetation that will be removed.
+- Location of all existing and proposed lot lines, building envelopes and structures, fences, driveways, parking areas and roads; - Services, including stormwater management facilities and drainage systems, septic system envelopes (where applicable), public infrastructure and utility corridors; - Erosion and sediment control measures; - Grading limits and post grading contours; and,

+Natural features and areas of vegetation that will be removed.

-It is recognised that this level of detail will not be available nor appropriate for all projects, that additional information may still be in development, and that the results of the EIS will (and should) inform and be incorporated into the final plans for the project.
+This level of detail will not be available nor appropriate for all projects.
+Additional information may still be in development and the results of the EIS should inform and be incorporated into the final plans for the project.

-In cases where the EIS will also function as a Tree Conservation Report, the requirements established by the Tree Conservation Report Guidelines for Map #2 - Proposed Development and Conserved Vegetation must be met.
-The required information may be incorporated into the proposed plan overlay accompanying the EIS, or may be submitted as a separate Tree Conservation Plan.
+In cases where the EIS will also function as a TCR, the requirements established by the Tree Conservation Report Guidelines for Map #2 - Proposed Development and Conserved Vegetation must be met.
+The required information may be incorporated into the proposed plan overlay accompanying the EIS, or it may be submitted as a separate Tree Conservation Plan.